Reconstructing almost all of a point set in $\mathbb{R}^d$ from randomly revealed pairwise distances: Introduction

 Moreover, the authors of \cite{girao_reconstructing_2023} asked whether similar results could be proved for sets lying in \(\mathbb{R}^d\) for \(d\geq 2\).
 They observed that we cannot expect to reconstruct the whole of \(\points\) for non-trivial \(p\).
 Indeed, for an embedding where $n-2$ points lie in a hyperplane and the other two points $u, v$ do not, the whole of $\points$ can only be reconstructed if the distance between $u$ and $v$ is revealed, as otherwise each of $u, v$ could be on any of the two sides of the hyperplane, as shown in \Cref{worstcase} for $d=2$.

 Therefore, Gir\~ao, Illingworth, Michel, Powierski, and Scott asked the following question. \begin{question} Let $V$ be a set of $n$ points in $\mathbb{R}^d$.
-For which range of \(p\) are we able to reconstruct $\Omega(n)$ points of \(V\) {\whp}? \end{question}
+For which range of \(p\) does $\points$ contain a reconstructible set of size $\Omega(n)$ {\whp}? \end{question}

 In the one-dimensional case $d=1$, they proved the following result.